Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

 \subsubsection{Full Fine-Tuning}

-It is straightforward to empower a pre-trained image-text foundation model with the ability of video-text understanding by building a temporal module on the top of each block of image-language foundation model and then simply finetuning all the parameters involved in the temporal modules together with the ILFM \cite{stvg:STVGBert,stvg:TubeDETR,stvg:STCAT,caption:swinbert}.
-Although simple and effective, these approaches indeed are less applicable in practice as they need a large-scale well-defined and annotated data and a large amount of computing power in the model training stage.
+It is straightforward to empower a pre-trained ILFM with the ability of video-text understanding by building a temporal block on top of each block of ILFM and then simply fine-tune all the parameters involved in the temporal modeling components together with the ILFMs~\cite{stvg:STVGBert,stvg:TubeDETR,stvg:STCAT,caption:swinbert}.
+Although simple and effective, these approaches indeed are less applicable in practice as they need a large-scale, well-defined, and annotated data and a large amount of computing power in the model training stage.